 - Unicast – Communication from one host to another host only.

 - Broadcast – Communication from one host to all the hosts in the network.

 - Multicast– Communication from one host to a few hosts only

 The figure below shows a network See if you can figure out how many collision domains exist in the network.

 If you answered 6 then you are absolutely correct since each port of the Switches represents a single collision domain.
 If you answered more than 5 then you need to remember that a hub does not break collision domains.

 Now that you know how a switch works, consider the one problem associated with a switched network.
 Earlier, you learned that hubs flood out all packets, even the unicast ones.
 A switch does not flood out unicast packets but it does flood out a broadcast packet.
 All hosts connected to a switched network are said to be in the same broadcast domain.
 All hosts connected to it will receive any broadcast sent out in this domain.

 While broadcasts are useful and essential for network operations, in a large switched network too many broadcasts will slow down the networking process.
 To remedy this situation, networks are broken into smaller sizes and these separate sub-networks are interconnected using routers.
-Routers do not allow broadcasts to be transmitted across different networks it interconnects and hence effectively breaks up a broadcast domain.
+Routers do not allow broadcasts to be transmitted across different networks it interconnect and hence effectively break up a broadcast domain.

 In addition to breaking up broadcast domains, routers also do the following essential functions in any network: